mileweb/docs-content-ecp/en/docs/portal/accessing-portal/navigating-ui.md

 ## Dashboard

 The [Dashboard](</docs/portal/dashboard.md>) is the landing page after you log in to the ECP.
-It provides an overview of resource quota consumption and resource usage metrics.
+It provides an overview of resource quotas consumption and resource usage metrics.

 ## Reports

-The [Reports page](</docs/portal/reports.md>) allows you to generate reports about bandwidth, traffic, CPU, memory, and storage resources as well as pods and public IP addresses.
+The [Reports page](</docs/portal/reports.md>) allows you to retrieve reports about your resource requests and real-time traffic data.

 ## Applications

-The [Applications page](</docs/portal/applications/managing-applications.md>) allows you to configure your containerized application once, and then deploy your application to CDNetworks' ECP locations across the globe with a single click.
+The [Applications page](</docs/portal/applications/managing-applications.md>) allows you to configure your containerized application once, and then deploy your application to ECP locations across the globe with a single click.

 ## ImagePullSecrets